mlcommons/ck/docs/mlperf-automation/setup/framework-tvm.md

                      --env.USE_GRAPH_EXECUTOR_DEBUG=ON
 ```

+## TVM with DNNL support
-You can also install TVM with DNNL support as follows:
+You can also install TVM with DNNL support to run MLPerf TVM2 backend as follows:
 ```bash
 ck install package --tags=lib,dnnl,v2.2.4 --dep_add_tags.compiler=llvm
 ck install package --tags=compiler,tvm,src,dev-dnnl-int8 --env.USE_DNNL_CODEGEN=ON --env.USE_OPENMP=gnu --j=16